jxxcarlson/elm-stat/README.md

 ![Image](./image/dataviewer-sealevel.png)

 This package is for doing statistics and graphs for n-column data files.
 The first image above displays an analysis of time series data in Csv file.
-The second example uses the new API in the `RawData` module, not yet published to package repo.
-(Coming soon.)
+The second example uses the new API in the `RawData` module.

-Both graphs is computed by the app in the `examples` folder using this `elm-stat` library.
+Both graphs is computed by the app in the `examples` folder using this library.
 See the [Demo App](https://jxxcarlson.github.io/app/dataviewer.html) to try the app out on line.

 ## The API

-There are two modules, `Stat`, for computing statistics of 2-D data, and `CsvData`, for extracting Csv data from a text string and for extracting 2-D data from Csv.
+There are two modules, `Stat`, for computing statistics of 2-D data, and `RawData`, for `RawData` from a text string and for extracting 2-D data from the resulting `RawData` value.
 The `Stat` module has functions for computing statistical measures such as the mean and standard deviation of the x or y values, coefficients for the linear regression line, etc.

 Let's import both modules to see how they work.

 ```
 > import Stat exposing(..)
-> import CsvData exposing(..)
+> import RawData exposing(..)
 ```

 Here is an extract of the data in `data/temperature-anomalies.csv`: